top of page

 In John 18:18 we find the apostle Peter warming himself by a fire on the day of Passover.
 Are we to believe that on the following day, an annual Sabbath, Peter would have sat in the cold?
 This would have been in April, so well past the worst of winter.
 How would the people of Israel have got through January without heating on the Sabbath?

 Indeed, what about people who live in very cold climates?
 Does God intend their Sabbaths to be cold and unpleasant?
 This wouldn't make sense from a logical and loving God.
-What does makes sense is that the command in Ex 35:3 applies to proper Sabbath preparation, and should be understood as "Do not begin the process of lighting a fire on the Sabbath, but rather have all the wood you need for the Sabbath prepared and on hand, and if possible light the fire before the Sabbath starts".
+What does makes sense is that the command in Ex 35:3 applies to proper Sabbath preparation, and should be understood as "Do not begin the process of lighting a fire on the Sabbath, but rather have all the wood you need for the Sabbath prepared and on hand, and if possible, light the fire before the Sabbath starts".

 The book of Nehemiah gives us excellent insight into what God expects from His people in regard to keeping His Sabbath holy.
 In Neh 9 and 10 we find the elders of the Jews who have returned from Babylonian captivity to the Holy Land giving a recount of their history with God, and then renewing their covenant with Him.